aakashverma1124/Roadmap-To-React/README.md

 Now create a js file which will be Greet.js and our first functional component also.

 The simplest way to define a component is to write a JavaScript function.
 A valid React component because it accepts a single “props” (which stands for properties) object argument with data and returns a React element.
 We call such components “function components” because they are literally JavaScript functions.

+Now create a new file to the component directory named as Welcome.js as our first class component.

+Class syntax is one of the most common ways to define a React component.
+While more verbose than the functional syntax, it offers more control in the form of lifecycle hooks.
+Creating a class component is pretty simple; just define a class that extends Component and has a render function.